 Dong-Yun Kwon, Bassoon Recital

-The second CD is another celebration to the Dong-Yun Kwon who merited full attention from the Double Reed in 1997, when she played her first CD.
-This is her prime example to show that performance speaks itself, no matter where and when.
+The second CD is another example of the Dong-Yun Kwon who merited full attention from the International Double Reed Society in 1997, when she released her first CD.
+This confirms her position as a world soloist.
+Busan Daily News.

 The bassoon sound has many colors; pastoral, peaceful and lyrical.
 Here Dong-Yun Kwon's tone adds the "feminine touch".
 The bassoon is known to be a very difficult solo instrument to control, but Dong-Yun handles all the challenges with ease, while bringing out her personality through the bassoon and her music.
 Dong-A Daily News, News Plus.